 It takes proper strategizing and time at hand to prepare for CLAT and board exams together.
 The good news is - the timeline actually works in your favour.
-CLAT 2027 is in December 2026 and boards are in February-March 2027, giving you a clean window to focus on each.
+For CLAT 2027 aspirants, the preparation timeline should be planned around a December exam cycle, with board exams likely to follow in February-March 2027.
+This gives you a practical window to focus on CLAT first and then shift your attention to boards.
 But the real trick is planning your CLAT preparation in a way that your board syllabus doesn't suffer - because there's no point cracking CLAT if you don't pass Class 12.

 The best part?
 Subjects overlap more than you think.
 English that you study for boards directly strengthens your CLAT preparation, and depending on your stream, other subjects will feed in too.
 A smart plan means you're never entirely starting from scratch.